 There are several lessons that can be learned from this story.
 First, legal documents should be reviewed regularly to ensure that the agents that you want are the ones listed on the documents.
 Don’t just assume that it’s correct!
 Second, the time to prepare for these types of critical decisions is now – not when you arrive in the hospital.
 It might end up being too late.
 And third, make sure your preparation includes executing the necessary and state-specific health care documents with a qualified estate planning attorney.
 Many websites and retail stores advertise health care documents, but upon inspection, the documents do not meet the standards set forth by the state’s Legislature.

 Please don’t leave your health to chance.
-Make an appointment today with an estate planning attorney at Morris Hall to discuss the options you have in Arizona and New Mexico.
+Make an appointment today with an estate planning attorney at Morris Hall to discuss the options you have in Arizona.
 The health care you receive might depend on it.

 This blog should be used for informational purposes only.
 It does not create an attorney-client relationship with any reader and should not be construed as legal advice.
 If you need legal advice, please contact an attorney in your community who can assess the specifics of your situation.